Divyasricse/devops/docker.md

 --rm: Automatically removes the container when it exits.
 -e: Defines environment variables inside the container

-2.#Show running containers
+2.Lists running containers on the host machine.
 Cmd: docker ps

-3.#Show all containers (running + stopped)
+3.Show all containers (running + stopped)
 Cmd: docker ps -a

-#Stop docker container
+4.Stop running docker container
 Cmd: docker stop container-name
-Note:must now container name or container id
+Note:must use container name or container id

-#Remove docker container
+5.Remove docker container
 Cmd: docker rm container-name
 output:it will show container name then it is successfully removed

-#List docker images:
+6.List docker images:
 Cmd: docker images
 Note :we will get name id tag size created date here

-#Remove docker image
+7.Remove docker image
 CMD: docker rmi image-name(we can't delete it with image id)
 Note: make sure no containers are running on that image before you remove image